Red River (1948 film): Alternate versions

 During the production and while the film was still being shot, Hawks was not satisfied with the editing and asked Christian Nyby to take over cutting duties.
 Nyby worked for about a year on the project.
 After production, the pre-release version was 133 minutes and included book-style transitions.
 This version was briefly available for television in the 1970s, but was believed to be lost.
 It was rediscovered after a long search as a Cinémathèque Française 35 mm print, and released by the Criterion Collection.

 Before the film could be released, Howard Hughes sued Hawks, claiming that the climactic scene between Dunson and Matt was too similar to the film The Outlaw (1943), which both Hawks and Hughes had worked on.
 Hughes prepared a new 127-minute cut, which replaced the book inserts with spoken narration by Walter Brennan.
 Nyby salvaged the film by editing in some reaction shots, which resulted in the original theatrical version.
 This version was lost, and the 133-minute pre-release version was seen on television broadcasts and home video releases.
 The original theatrical cut was reassembled by Janus Films (in co-operation with UA parent company MGM) for their Criterion Collection Blu-ray/DVD release on May 27, 2014.

-Film historian Peter Bogdanovich interviewed Hawks in 1972, and was led to believe that the narrated theatrical version was the director's preferred cut.
+Film historian Peter Bogdanovich interviewed Hawks in 1972, and he was led to believe that the narrated theatrical version was the director's preferred cut.
 This view was upheld by Geoffrey O'Brien in his 2014 essay for the Criterion release.
 Contrarily, some, including film historian Gerald Mast, argue that Hawks preferred the 133-minute version.
 Mast points out that this is told from an objective third-person point of view, while the shorter cut has Brennan's character narrating scenes he could not have witnessed.
 Filmmaker/historian Michael Schlesinger, in his essay on the film for the Library of Congress' National Film Registry, argues that when Bogdanovich interviewed Hawks, the director "was 76 and in declining health", when he was prone to telling tall tales.
 Schlesinger also points out that Hughes's shortened version was prepared for overseas distribution because it is easier to replace narration than printed text.

 Soundtrack

-The song "Settle Down", by Dimitri Tiomkin (music) and Frederick Herbert (lyric), heard over the credits and at various places throughout the film score, was later adapted by Tiomkin, with a new lyric by Paul Francis Webster, as "My Rifle, My Pony, and Me" in the 1959 film Rio Bravo for an onscreen duet by Dean Martin and Ricky Nelson as John Wayne and Walter Brennan look on.
+The song "Settle Down", by musician Dimitri Tiomkin and lyricist Frederick Herbert, was heard over the credits and at various places throughout the film score.
+It was later adapted by Tiomkin with a new lyric by Paul Francis Webster as "My Rifle, My Pony, and Me" in the 1959 film Rio Bravo for an onscreen duet by Dean Martin and Ricky Nelson as John Wayne and Walter Brennan look on.